Rasyidannas/Bash-VIM_Summary/Bash.md

 ## How to get user input as variables

 you can use `read [variable_name]` and then enter the value, if you don't write variable_name or only `read`, you can call it `echo $REPLY`

+## What is Positional Parameters?

+In programming, positional parameters are a type of function or method parameters that are identified by their position in the function or method call.
+This is example in bash language `apt install nginx`, `apt` is script name | `install` is first argument | and `nginx` is second argument